-Between 2007 and 2014, the number of shrimp dealers ranged from 558 (2008) to 896 (2011).
+Between 2007 and 2014, the number of shrimp dealers ranged from 558 (2008) to 896 (2011) in a given year.
 In 2014, there were 627 dealers.
-Table 3.4.4 provides selected characteristics for Gulf shrimp dealers.
+Between 2011 and 2014, there were 1,427 dealers that purchased food shrimp at some point in time in the Gulf of Mexico.5 Table 3.4.5 provides selected characteristics for Gulf shrimp dealers.
 As illustrated by the percentage of the value of shrimp purchases relative to total seafood purchases, shrimp dealers in the Gulf are very specialized.
 Between 2007 and 2014, annual shrimp purchases account for around 83% of their total annual seafood purchases.
 Between 2007 and 2014, annual Gulf shrimp purchases by dealers averaged about \$423 million per year (in 2014 dollars), while total seafood purchases by these dealers averaged almost \$489 million.
 However, as in the harvesting sector, the value of these dealers' shrimp and total seafood purchases increased significantly in 2013 and 2014 as a result of the increases in shrimp prices, with the value of shrimp purchases increasing by more than 50% between 2012 and 2014.
 The value of shrimp purchases per dealer also increased by more than 50% during this time.
 Although the average value of shrimp and total seafood purchases per dealer appears relatively small, \$24,000 and \$50,000 in 2014 respectively based on the median, Gulf shrimp dealers are a very heterogeneous group.
 Many if not most "dealers" are actually vessel owners and fishermen who have chosen to act as their own dealers and bypass so-called "middlemen" so they can reduce costs and retain more of their net revenue (profit).
 A much smaller number of these dealers are also shrimp processors, and their operations generate much larger revenues on average (see below).